 - You can choose to work with one early on in the discovery process

-- Then have them come in just for the negotiation and paperwork when you find a house you like
+- Then you can have them come in just for the negotiation and paperwork when you find a house you like

 Another thing you’ll need to take care of along the way is choosing a real estate agent to work with, that is, if you don’t go it alone.